BigdogManLuo/powerFlower/README.md

 ![](https://img.shields.io/badge/license-%20Apache%202.0-blue) ![]()

-Powerflower is a lightweight software designed for power system power flow calculations, developed using MATLAB.
-This tool provides engineers and researchers with the capability to perform power flow analysis effortlessly, supporting a format akin to PSASP, enabling both Newton iteration and PQ decomposition methods for conventional power system power flow calculations, and offering simple yet effective visualization of power flow results.
-With batch processing capabilities, Powerflower streamlines your power system analysis workflow.
+Powerflower is a lightweight software designed for power system power flow calculations, based on MATLAB.
+This tool provides researchers with the capability to perform power flow analysis effortlessly, supporting a format akin to PSASP, enabling both Newton iteration and PQ decomposition methods for conventional power system power flow calculations, and offering simple yet effective visualization of power flow results.

 ## Overview
 - Supports input with format similar to PSASP